kili-technology/kili-python-sdk/README.md

 - Monitor production quality using leading indicators and workflows for production monitoring and data quality validation
 - Easily export the produced data

+## What is Kili Playground ?

+Kili Playground is a Python client wrapping the GraphQL API of Kili Technology.
+It allows data scientists and developers to control Kili Technology from an IDE.

 ## Installation

 - Clone the repository